-To comply with the requirements of the VSMP Construction Permit, the following information is to be included in the Erosion and Sediment Control Section of the Plan General Notes (see IIM-LD 110 for additional information).
-Information to complete the ESC General Notes will be developed by the ESC Plan Designer with assistance from District Hydraulics or Residency staff as needed.
+General information related to the ESC Plan is to be documented utilizing the notes in Section I, II and III of the SWPPP General Information Sheets (see the latest version of IIM-LD-246).
+Information required to complete the SWPPP notes will be developed by the ESC Plan Designer with assistance from District Hydraulics or Residency staff as needed.